0xPolygonMiden/miden-vm/docs/src/design/chiplets/main.md

 - Each chiplet response is “sent” by computing the same operation-specific lookup value from the label, inputs, and outputs, and then multiplying it into the $b_{chip}$ running product column.

 Thus, if the requests and responses match, then the bus column $b_{chip}$ will start and end with the value $1$.
 This condition is enforced by boundary constraints on the $b_{chip}$ column.
+It is also possible to invoke chiplet computations through public inputs, by initializing the bus with requests that must be responded to by the chiplets.
+In this case, the verifier derives the initial value of the bus as the inverse product of all reduced requests.

 Note that the order of the requests and responses does not matter, as long as they are all included in $b_{chip}$.
 In fact, requests and responses for the same operation will generally occur at different cycles.